kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-android.md

 **https://github.com/kinecosystem/kin-sdk-android**

+Because Hello World for Android is a work in progress tracking the migration to the Kin Blockchain, we have not yet incorporated it into the master branch of the Kin SDK for Android repository.

+To open the development branch where you'll find the Hello World app, in Android Studio select `VCS > Git > Branches`.
+Under `Remote Branches` select the one that mentions 'create Hello World app' then `check out as local branch`.

-In the project window, navigate to `kin-sdk-android > samples > hello-world > src > main > java > com.sample.hello_world > MainActivity ` Open the file to see the Hello World Java code.
+From the project window navigate to `kin-sdk > samples > hello-world > src > main > java > com.example.hello_world` and open file `MainActivity.java`.

+With that out of the way, we can start looking at the code.

+**Note:** As of this writing we have tested the Hello World for Android app using Android Studio 3.2 and emulators running Android API level 26.

-## Connect to Kin blockchain
+## Connect to Kin Blockchain

-One of the first statements executed when the app is created connects to the test environment of the Kin blockchain.
+One of the first statements executed when the app is created connects to the test environment of the Kin Blockchain.

 ```java
         // Kin client is the manager for Kin accounts
         kinClient = new KinClient(this, Environment.TEST, STUB_APP_ID);
 ```
-`Environment.TEST` is a public static variable that includes `networkURL`, `networkPassphrase`, and `issuerAccountID`. `networkURL` is the location of a Horizon server providing access to the test blockchain.
+`Environment.TEST` is a public static variable that includes `networkURL`, `networkPassphrase`, and `issuerAccountID`. `networkURL` is the location of a [Horizon server](../kin-architecture-overview.md/#horizon-servers) providing access to the test blockchain.

 `STUB_APP_ID` is a four-character string added to all transactions posted to the blockchain.
 It identifies the service to which that transaction should be credited.
 Those credits will produce rewards for your organization when the Kin Rewards Engine is live.